I was (F)sit tin’ on a wood en stool in a (C)bar be cue joint

 Then he (F)said, “You wan na know what you get when you (C7)play a coun try song back wards?”

-“You get your house back, you get your dog back, you get your best y, break friend Jack son back.
+“You get your house back, you get your dog back, you get your best y, friend Jack son back.

 You get your truck back, you get your hair back, you get your first and sec ond jobs back;